amadeuio/pokememory/README.md

 - `hasLost`
 - `hasWon`

-The game object is the state variable which the react app is constantly updating and rendering to create the flow of the game.
+The game object is the state variable which the React app is constantly updating and rendering to create the flow of the game.

 The `pokeList` is created from an array of string names and a `Pokemon` class, since the UI renders the Pokemon sprites using PokeAPI (in `/src/components/PokeComponent.tsx`), the names in the array can be changed to any Pokemon, the app will immediately work just fine.

-In the initial game data, the `pokeList` is initializated with a getter method that calls a `shuffleArray` utility function.
-This ensures every time the initial data is called, the order of the pokemon is random.
+In the initial game data, the `pokeList` is initializated with a getter function that calls a `shuffleArray` utility function.
+This ensures every time the initial data is accessed, the order of the pokemon is random.
 This is useful for the particular functionlity and use case of this app.
-For example, the reset button consist of just calling the initial data again.
+For example, the reset button just needs to access initial data again.

 ## Run Locally